Discrete quantitative nodal theorem: The main result

-Indeed, notice that in the proof the matrix $C$ is positive semidefinite, by a similar argument as for $C-B$.
+\begin{proof} The first inequality is an easy rephrasing of Theorem \ref{THM:1}.
+To prove the second, it suffices to notice that the matrix $C$ in the proof above is positive semidefinite.
 Hence its largest eigenvalue is bounded above by its trace.
-Since $C-B$ is positive semidefinite, it follows that $\mu_{a+b}\le \tr(C)=\sum_i C_{ii}$.
-Substituting from \eqref{EQ:DIAG1}, the inequality follows.
+Since $C-B$ is positive semidefinite, it follows that

-We remark in conclusion that it would be interesting to prove a converse theorem, stating that if a graph cannot be partitioned into more than $k+1$ weighted expanders, then there must be a large gap in the eigenvalue sequence.